BrinchEbsen/AHT_MultiPlayer/README.md

 Created using Composer's [code injection utility](https://github.com/C0mposer/C-Game-Modding-Utility).

+<i>Note: This mod is not terribly stable, and crashes/freezes can sometimes occour.
+While playing, make sure you back up your savedata and/or make regular savestates to fall back on.
+If Dolphin pops up with an error message like "Invalid read from 0x--------, PC = 0x--------", then feel free to share this information with me so I can track down the bug.
+You can hit me up on Twitter (@EbbeAHT) or Discord (@ebbeaht).</i>

 ## Compatibility
 This mod is currently limited specifically to the NTSC GameCube version (G5SE7D).